 If you’re serious about getting ahead, get in the habit of tracking your results now.
-If not for your own personal growth, this will help you plan ahead for your annual review – the time when you sit with your manager to review the year’s progress (and truthfully, make the case for your value).
-I use a spreadsheet and Salesforce reporting to help me figure this out, but there are plenty of other ways to start tracking your work accomplishments.
+If not for your own personal growth, this will provide the necessary fodder for your annual review – where you often make the case for your value.

 11. Figure out how your boss likes to operate.

 Your success depends on figuring out your boss’s work style, whether they’re explicit about it or not.
 Does she prefer email updates or 1:1 meetings?
 What motivates her: is it the mission, doing things perfectly, or wanting to impress her manager?
 Unearthing those preferences and motivations can make you more effective at your job, since you can flex to meet those needs.

 In my case, I had to learn how not to sweat the small stuff because my manager moved quickly on projects.
 Very different from my last boss, who preferred taking her time to nab those small details!